Help improve this page

 v8.1.0-eksbuild.1 and above |

-In addition to the Amazon EKS add-ons in the table above, the Amazon Managed Service for Prometheus Collector, and the AWS Load Balancer Controller for application ingress (HTTP) and load balancing (TCP/UDP) are compatible with hybrid nodes.
+In addition to the Amazon EKS add-ons in the tables above, the Amazon Managed Service for Prometheus Collector, and the AWS Load Balancer Controller for application ingress (HTTP) and load balancing (TCP/UDP) are compatible with hybrid nodes.

-Amazon EKS add-ons from AWS that are not compatible with Amazon EKS Hybrid Nodes have been updated with an affinity rule for the default eks.amazonaws.com/compute-type: hybrid label applied to hybrid nodes.
+label applied to hybrid nodes.
 This prevents them from running on hybrid nodes when deployed in your clusters.
-If you have clusters with both hybrid nodes and nodes running in AWS Cloud, Amazon EKS add-ons that are not compatible with hybrid nodes can still be deployed in your cluster to nodes running in AWS Cloud.
+If you have clusters with both hybrid nodes and nodes running in AWS Cloud, you can deploy these add-ons in your cluster to nodes running in AWS Cloud.
 The Amazon VPC CNI is not compatible with hybrid nodes, and Cilium and Calico are supported as the Container Networking Interfaces (CNIs) for Amazon EKS Hybrid Nodes.
 See Configure a CNI for hybrid nodes for more information.

 kube-proxy and CoreDNS